Nebraska Medicaid Program

 The United States Department of Health and Human Services requires that all HIPAA covered entities use ICD-10 codes beginning October 1, 2015.
-This date is an extension from the original deadlines of October 1, 2013, and October 1, 2014.
-The ICD-10 coding system will fully replace the current ICD-9 coding system and will have a substantial impact on the entire health care industry.
+The ICD-10 coding system will fully replace the ICD-9 coding system and have a substantial impact on the entire health care industry.

 The ICD-10 final rule concurrently adopts the International Classification of Diseases, Tenth Revision, Clinical Modification (ICD-10-CM) for diagnosis coding, and the International Classification of Diseases, Tenth Revision, Procedure Coding System (ICD-10-PCS) for inpatient hospital procedure coding.
 These code sets will replace the International Classification of Diseases, Ninth Revision, Clinical Modification (ICD-9-CM) Volumes 1 and 2, and the International Classification of Diseases, Ninth Revision, Clinical Modification (CM) Volume 3 for diagnosis and procedure codes, respectively.

-As a HIPAA covered entity, Nebraska Medicaid will be transitioning to ICD-10 for both electronic transactions and paper claims.
-Other affected forms and processes will be announced as decisions are made.
-We are currently in the process of remediating the Medicaid Management Information System (MMIS) to accept and process with ICD-10 codes beginning October 1, 2015, for dates of service on or after October 1, 2015.
+As a HIPAA covered entity, Nebraska Medicaid has transitioned to ICD-10 for both electronic transactions and paper claims effective October 1, 2015.
+The Medicaid Management Information System (MMIS) has been remediated to accept and process with ICD-10 codes effective October 1, 2015, for dates of service on or after October 1, 2015.

 Highlights of how claims will be impacted when ICD-10 is implemented October 1, 2015

 Reimbursements will be impacted if ICD-10 is not implemented timely and accurately by providers.

 Providers must submit claims with either ICD-9 or ICD-10 codes and matching ICD indicator depending on the date(s) of service:

 Claims for dates of service prior to October 1, 2015, must be submitted with ICD-9 codes and an ICD-9 indicator, regardless of the date submitted.